Skip to content

 We asked COPD patients to tell us what they would put in a drawing to describe how they feel when their symptoms get much worse.

-In the interviews we asked people to tell us to describe to us how it feels when their symptoms worsen and they gave a variety of vivid descriptions.
-The following artwork and animations, created by artist Anna Bean, is based on what they said:
+In the interviews, we asked people to describe how it feels when their symptoms worsen and they gave a variety of vivid descriptions.
+The following artwork and animations, created by artist Anna Bean, are based on what they said.

 The full findings of this research will be submitted for publication in the near future.